kevinyswong/kevinyswong.github.io/index.md

 In my seminars, we frequently analyze how close a film remains to its initial concept.
 There's an initial sense of why the film is being made, and then, after one, two or five years the final result appears.
 And it's only true to the first idea.
-It's no really identifiable with all that happens later because masses of things happen later.
+It's not really identifiable with all that happens later because masses of things happen later.
 Characters are born, heroes, protagonists, action, the camera comes along, the actors, props, lights and a thousand other things on which you have to compromise.
 You have to agree to a thousand inconveniences.
 And it's never what you imagine while writing the script, while thinking about the film.
 </blockquote>

 That is how I understand my writing and how I frame it in the landscape of